yuansuny/yuansuny.github.io/_pages/about.md

 News
 ======
+* [22/06/21] Will give a tutorial on large-scale combinatorial optimisation at CEC'21.
+* [08/06/21] Received the Monash University ECR Professional Development Grant.
 * [10/04/21] A paper accepted by IJCNN.
 * [05/01/21] A paper accepted to EJOR (JCR Q1, Core Rank A).
 * [10/12/20] A paper accepted to SIGMOD (Core Rank A*).